 When Was the Last Time I Visited My Eye Doctor?

 Even the strongest glasses can get out of shape or scratched after a year or so, especially if you frequently put them on and take them off.
 After some time, the frames can become loose and no longer fit well.
-If your glasses are slipping or pinching, make an appointment with Dr. Timothy S. Gibbons at Artisan Optics in Boise and have them adjusted or replaced.
+If your glasses are slipping or pinching, make an appointment with Dr. Jeffrey C. Johnson at Artisan Optics in Boise and have them adjusted or replaced.
 We’ll ensure that your glasses fit well and keep your vision clear.

 - A: No. Eyeglasses aren’t like new shoes that you should “break in” before they’re comfortable.
 Even so, you may need a day or two to become accustomed to a new prescription or frame.
 Glasses should never feel tight — or loose — around your nose, face or ears.